4 minute read

 - Fever

 No doctor visit is required to buy your own lab test at questhealth.com.
 PWNHealth and its affiliates review your purchase to ensure it is medically appropriate before submitting the test order for processing.
 PWNHealth also reviews your test results and will contact you directly if they require prompt attention.
-Included in each purchase is the option to discuss your test results with an independent physician; however, you are also encouraged to speak with your primary healthcare provider.
+Included in each purchase is the ability to discuss your test results with an independent healthcare provider; however, you are also encouraged to speak with your primary healthcare provider.

 References